ChickenKyiv/awesome-git-article/toolkit.md

 ---

 Code editors
-- [Sublime Text](https://www.sublimetext.com/3) I use it around 6 years.
+- [Sublime Text](https://www.sublimetext.com/3) I use it for around 6 years.
 Small size and has everything important.
-- [Atom](https://atom.io/) because it's baked by GitHub team and it's also have a GitHub sync.
+- [Atom](https://atom.io/) because it's baked by GitHub team and it also has a GitHub sync.